Dell shows its fall line-up of Alexa-ready Inspiron, XPS, and Vostro laptops and 2-in-1s

 XPS

 The XPS brand has an XPS 13 model with a dual-core Intel Core i3 processor.
 Dell claims it is the smallest and most powerful laptop in its class.
-It is available to day at $900.
+It is available from today at $900.
 Dell also has an XPS 13 2-in-1 coming with an Intel 8th Gen processor on September 11 for $1,000.
-It has 15 hours of battery life and an UltraSharp QHD+ InfinityEdge display.
-It has a machined aluminum chassis and a Corning Gorilla Glass 4 screen.
+It offers 15 hours of battery life and an UltraSharp QHD+ InfinityEdge display.
+It also has a machined aluminum chassis and a Corning Gorilla Glass 4 screen.

 Vostro

-And there’s the Dell Vostro brand for small businesses.
-There’s a Dell Vostro 14 5000 coming on January 2 for $670, and a Dell Vostro 15 5000 coming in November for $580.
-These laptops come with 8th Gen Intel Core processors, a USB Type-C port, and optional single sign-on fingerprint reader.
-It has options for better security as well, such as storage for encryption keys and Bitlocker.
+Then there’s the Dell Vostro brand for small businesses.
+A Dell Vostro 14 5000 is coming on January 2 for $670, and a Dell Vostro 15 5000 is coming in November for $580.
+These laptops sport 8th Gen Intel Core processors, a USB Type-C port, and optional single sign-on fingerprint reader.
+They have options for better security, as well, such as storage for encryption keys and Bitlocker.

 27-inch monitor